xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

    <data>
   <rpc-reply>
 ```
-The output shows running configuration of the device as per the request.
+The output shows the running configuration of the device as per the request.

 ### 6. edit_config.py